-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 That’s it, I’m in Belarus.
 We just crossed the border.

 You’re in Belarus?
-Oh thank God, (expletive) it.
+Oh thank God, damn it.

 ALEKSANDR TO MOTHER: We just crossed the border.